Iceland In February means crisp winter air, a chance to see the northern lights, beautiful snow, fewer crowds, and cheaper prices.

 Located throughout the country in some of the most picturesque spots on the island, you can relax in the warm water while enjoying the stunning natural landscape around you.

-Road Conditions Can Be Dicey, So Don’t Take Risks!
+Road Conditions can be Dicey, so Don’t Take Risks!

-Unfortunately, there are enough over-confident tourist drivers to keep the search and rescue teams in Iceland busy.
-We know you’re anxious to explore the wonders of Iceland, but it’s not worth risking your safety over.
+Unfortunately, there are enough over-confident tourist drivers to keep the search and rescue teams busy.
+I know you’re anxious to explore the wonders of Iceland, but it’s not worth risking your safety.

 Make sure your car is filled with antifreeze windshield washer fluid as well to keep your windshields clean and your vision clear.

 Reykjavik Lights Up For The Winter Lights Festival

 This three-day celebration is designed for locals and tourists to embrace the joys of winter and simultaneously rejoice in the increasingly longer days.

 For these three days, the city comes to life, sparkling with mesmerizing light displays featured on major buildings such as the iconic Hallgrímskirkja church and the Harpa Concert Hall.

 From Museum Night to Pool Night and all the activities in between, you have the opportunity to embrace the culture and beauty of Iceland’s capital city.

-Day Trips Make The Most Sense When Visiting Iceland In February
+Day Trips Make the Most Sense When Visiting Iceland in February

-Many sections of the Ring Road as well as the f-roads through the highlands tend to close down for much of the winter making it difficult to venture too far from the capital.
+Many sections of the Ring Road as well as the f-roads tend to close down for much of the winter making it difficult to venture too far from the capital.

 The three major stops include Thingvellir National Park, the Strokkur geyser, and Gullfoss waterfall.
 A volcanic caldera, a geothermally heated lagoon, and more lie on this route as well.

 Whether you’re admiring the basalt columns or gazing down into a volcanic crater, you’re sure to enjoy your time on the Snæfellsnes Peninsula.

-With the possibility of catching the elusive Northern Lights or relaxing in a hot pot with the landscape around you draped in snow, it’s nearly impossible not to book your ticket immediately.
+With the possibility of catching the elusive northern lights or relaxing in a hot pot with the landscape around you draped in snow, it’s nearly impossible not to book your ticket immediately.

-If you have any questions or comments as you begin planning your trip to Iceland in February please feel free to let us know.
+If you have any questions or comments as you begin planning your trip to Iceland in February please feel free to let me know.